TobiasPolak/RWD-from-EAP-in-HTA-a-review-of-NICE-technology-appraisals/README.md

 # Expanded Access Programs in NICE Technology Appraisals
 Code to accompany the paper 'Real-world data from expanded access programmes in health technology assessments: a review of NICE technology appraisals', see: https://bmjopen.bmj.com/content/12/1/e052186.full.
+For more information.

 Please consider citing our paper if you plan to use our code and/or data.
 We are happy to collaborate or answer any questions.